-Dr. Keith Sawyer is author or editor of seventeen books, including The Creative Classroom, Explaining Creativity, and Group Genius.
+Dr. Keith Sawyer is author or editor of eighteen books, including The Creative Classroom, Explaining Creativity, and Group Genius.
 These books are based on his scientific studies of creativity and learning.

 - The Creative Classroom: Innovative Teaching for 21st-Century Learners